jorpppp/jorpppp.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate in Economics at [Brown University](https://www.brown.edu/academics/economics/).
 My research uses elements from urban and labor economics to study the effects of minimum wages and other place-based policies.
-On my job market paper, I analyze the effects of city minimum wages on commuting and migration.
+On my job market paper, I analyze how city minimum wages reshape commuting and migration.

 I am on the job market and available for interviews at the 2018 ASSA Meetings in Philadelphia.